baobabsoluciones/mango/docs/source/code_mango/table.rst

     [{"a": 1, "b": False}, {"a": 2, "b": True}, {"a": 3, "b": False}]

+and can be directly initialized with this list.
+For more information on the Tuplist class, see the `pytups documentation <https://pchtsp.github.io/pytups/code.html#module-pytups.tuplist/>`_.
 This class is particularly useful for working with data in json format.

 Table class
 ============

 .. autoclass:: mango.table.Table
+      :members:
+      :undoc-members:
+      :show-inheritance:
+      :exclude-members:
+      :inherited-members: